BORN OF INTEGRITY

-The International Brotherhood of Boilermakers has owned Bank of Labor, along with several investing affiliate lodges and other Kansas City community investors, since its inception as Brotherhood State Bank in 1924.
-Together with our lodges, the International Brotherhood of Boilermakers owns over 60 percent of the shares in Brotherhood Bancshares, Inc., the bank’s holding company.
+The International Brotherhood of Boilermakers, along with several affiliate lodges and other Kansas City community investors, has had ownership in Bank of Labor since it’s inception as Brotherhood State Bank in 1924.

 Bank of Labor’s expanded mission is to serve the needs of the North American labor movement such that we respect and support not only the financial needs of its affiliate institutions and their rank and file members, but also its core social values and causes.
 How many other financial institutions of this era can even understand our labor causes . . . much less stand in support of them?